Main Loop Trail

-Parking/Access: Can be most easily accessed from the River Campground and Oak Ridge Campground parking.
-River Campground is where the west and east side of the Loop connect.
-Access the east side of Loop from in River campground and west side from across the Fig Ave. bridge (second trailhead on the right).
+Parking/Access: Easiest access from the River Campground and Oak Ridge Campground.
+River Campground is where the west and east sides of the Loop connect.
+Trailhead for east side of the loop is within River Campground.
+Trailhead for west side of loop across the Fig Ave. bridge (second trailhead on the right).

 Bett’s Farmhouse, Woodland Carriage House, and Oak Ridge Farmhouse rental accommodations all are located on the Main Loop.
 805 River Cabin and the Log House are located on Mail Loop Spurs.